| The Dire Wolf references | ||

 sovereign clouds came clustering.
 The conch To clearing

 opalescence.
 Then the sea -Wallace Stevens "...In that September Off, Isle Aux Morts" Near the Atlantic gateway to Newfoundland rests the fishing village known as Isle Aux Morts.
 The town has "a rich maritime heritage of fishing and sailing with many tales of shipwrecks and lost lives in the treacherous waters offshore.
-For this reason the French named it "Deadman's Island", or as it is known locally "Island of the Dead"." "...And of Tallulah Bankhead, and Canada Lee" A pair of uniquely, and geographically, named actors, both of whom starred in 1944's "Lifeboat."
+For this reason the French named it "Deadman's Island," or as it is known locally "Island of the Dead"." "...And of Tallulah Bankhead, and Canada Lee" A pair of uniquely, and geographically, named actors, both of whom starred in 1944's "Lifeboat."
 "Canada Lee used his fame to oppose lynching and poll taxes, and to draw public notice to the irony of sending a U.S. army segregated by race to fight Nazi racism.
 After filming Zoltan Korda's Cry, the Beloved Country in South Africa, he lobbied the United States government to oppose the Cape Town regime, raising awareness of South African apartheid among his own countrymen.
 But, as the Cold War progressed, Lee's liberal pronouncements raised the ire of rabid anti-Communists.
 In the tumult of the Red Scare, he found himself maligned by right-wing journalists, shadowed by the FBI, and passed over for work in mainstream American movies and on television.
 When he died of heart failure in 1952, those around him speculated that his medical condition had been exacerbated, if not precipitated, by the stress of the blacklist."
-"Tallulah Bankhead Possessed of a tremendous energy level, very few people could keep up with her.
+"Tallulah Bankhead possessed of a tremendous energy level, very few people could keep up with her.
 She smoked over one hundred cigarettes per day, drank gin and bourbon like they were water, and carried a suitcase-full of drugs to help her sleep, stay awake and just function in general.
 She reportedly engaged in hundreds of affairs with both men and women.
-Her biting wit, salty language and outlandish behavior – like the propensity for taking off her clothes at the drop of a hat – shocked and outraged everyone" "...On a Newfoundland's paws/ ...A Newfoundland paused" Canada's 10th province, Newfoundland became part of Canadian Confederation in 1949 thanks to the persuasion and politics of charismatic Premier Joey Smallwood.
+Her biting wit, salty language and outlandish behavior – like the propensity for taking off her clothes at the drop of a hat – shocked and outraged everyone."
+She was linked, platonically in one biography by Alan Levine, but less so in seedy Ottawa rumour, to Canadian Prime Minister William Lyon Mackenzie King. "...On a Newfoundland's paws/ ...A Newfoundland paused" Canada's 10th province, Newfoundland became part of Canadian Confederation in 1949 thanks to the persuasion and politics of charismatic Premier Joey Smallwood.
 Previously, while under British rule, the tiny colony became the first nation in modern times to declare bankruptcy.
 It's people are renowned for their toughness, sense of humour and tolerance of bad weather, hard labour and stiff drinks.
-A breed of dog was also named after the place where Europeans first discovered North America in 1001 A.D.
+A breed of dog was also named after the place where Europeans first "discovered" North America in 1001 A.D.
 The Newfoundland is a large working dog, with a thick and heavy coat of hair, as well as a reputation as a docile and loving animal. "...Gambier bleached in tomorrow's thorough light" The Gambier Islands are a chain of Isles in the Pacific Ocean that were once brutally colonized by the French and turned into one of the cradles of Catholicism in the Southern Hemisphere.
 Today the Tuamotu Archipelago, of which they are a part, is considered the territory of French Polynesia.
 The main industry remains pearl harvesting, as Pearl Oysters are available in abundance off the coast of the Gambier's.
 Dire Wolves themselves were a prehistoric forerunner to the wolves we know